Crack Green Beans (Stovetop, Oven & Crock Pot)

 Stovetop Instructions

-- In a large skillet over medium heat, cook bacon pieces until crisp (about 10 minutes).
+- Cook bacon: In a large skillet over medium heat, cook bacon pieces until crisp (about 10 minutes).
 Transfer bacon to a paper towel-lined plate and set aside.
 Discard all but 2-3 tablespoons of the bacon grease.

 Crockpot Instructions